 - 2 tsp Matcha powder

-- Mix the butter and icing sugar together in a large bowl using a wooden spoon.
+- Mix 100g butter and 50g icing sugar together in a large bowl using a wooden spoon.

-- Add the egg yolk and stir well.
+- Add 1 egg yolk and stir well.

-- Add the flour, ground almonds and Matcha powder in a different bowl.
-Gently mix until they have thoroughly combined.
+- Add 90g plain flour, 40g ground almonds and 2 teaspoons of matcha powder in a different bowl.
+Add ¼ teaspoon salt if your butter is unsalted.
+Mix until thoroughly combined.

 - Roll the dough out into a log approximately 4cm in diameter.
-Wrap in cling film and place into the fridge for two hours or the freezer for 40 minutes.
+Wrap in cling film and place into the fridge for 2 hours or the freezer for 40 minutes.

-- Just before the dough is ready, preheat your oven to 180°C and line a baking tray with greaseproof paper.
+- Just before the dough is ready, preheat your oven to 180°C (160°C fan) and line a baking tray with greaseproof paper.

 - Remove the dough from the fridge or freezer.
-It should feel firm by now so take a sharp knife and slice the dough into 1cm rounds.
+It should feel firm.
+Take a sharp knife and slice the dough into 1cm rounds.
 Roll the dough around a little while you are doing this (like you would roll a rolling pin) to avoid the cookies getting a flat edge.

-- Place onto the baking tray leaving as much space as you can between the cookies as they will spread a bit when they cook.
+- Place onto the prepared tray leaving as much space as you can between the cookies as they will spread a bit as they bake.

 - Bake for around 12 minutes or until the edges of the cookies just start to colour.
 Remove from the oven and after 5 minutes transfer to a wire rack to cool.